JackPlowman/development-ideas/IDEAS.md

 ### Repository Visualisation GitHub Action

-- Create a GitHub Action that visualises the repository structure
+- Create a GitHub Action that visualises the repository structure using a diagram.
+Similar to [repo-visualizer](https://github.com/githubocto/repo-visualizer).

 Features:

 - Shows the repository structure
+- Link to each file
+- Image will be SVG

 Tech Stack: